doom9star/Authentication-Bolilerplate/README.md

-# Authentication Boilerplate
+# Backend Starter
-It is an authentication boilerplate using NodeJS Framework's tools namely Express, JWT, Typescript, TypeORM.
+It is an backend started consisting of the following tools:
+* ExpressJS
+* TypeScript
+* TypeORM
+* Authentication - JWT